publicinnovation/openorg/chapters/3_social-impact-model.md

 Public Innovation will operate as an open platform for co-creation and co-production of civic and social innovations.
 Although this will require us to have a significant level of transparency around our operations, that is merely a consequence and not the goal of being an open organization.
 Our primary purpose for pursuing openness is to enable others to build upon our civic infrastructure.

-Witzel (2012) delineates the characteristic tendencies of closed versus open systems in the following table:
+David Witzel (2012) delineates the characteristic tendencies of closed versus open systems in the following table:

 <table class="table table-bordered">
   <thead>